Iggy Pop: Film, television and radio career

-Pop hosts a weekly radio show and podcast titled "Iggy Confidential" on BBC 6 Music.
+Pop hosts a weekly radio show and podcast titled "Iggy Confidential" on BBC Radio 6 Music.
+In it he covers an eclectic range of music from punk to jazz, and champions new artists such as Shame, Fat White Family, False Heads, and Sleaford Mods.
+He also championed Mik Artistik, whose song "Sweet Leaf of the North" was named by Iggy as one of his favorite songs of the 2010s.

 Based on Kai Grehn's German translation of Walt Whitman's poetry cycle in 2005, a radio drama and bilingual double-CD audio book "Kinder Adams/Children of Adam" was released by Hörbuch Hamburg in 2014, including a complete reading by Pop.

 In 2015, Pop had a starring role as Vicious in the Björn Tagemose-directed silent film Gutterdämmerung opposite Grace Jones, Henry Rollins and Lemmy.

-Pop was featured in the Rammstein DVD Rammstein in Amerika.
+Pop also featured in the Rammstein documentary Rammstein in Amerika that same year.

 In 2016, Pop was featured as a main subject in the documentary Danny Says starring alongside Danny Fields, Alice Cooper, Judy Collins, Wayne Kramer, Jac Holzman and more.
 In the same year, Pop starred in Toby Tobias' thriller Blood Orange in which he plays an aging rock star.
 Also during 2016, Jim Jarmusch directed Gimme Danger, a documentary movie about the band.

 Also in 2016, he participated, with Michel Houellebecq and others, in Erik Lieshout's documentary To Stay Alive: A Method.

 In 2017, Pop appeared in Song to Song directed by Terrence Malick, opposite Michael Fassbender.

-In early 2019, Pop executive produced a four part documentary series entitled PUNK for Epix.
+In early 2019, Pop executive produced a four-part documentary series entitled PUNK for Epix.

 Pop also appears as a zombie in the 2019 Jim Jarmusch film The Dead Don't Die.

-In 2021 Pop appeared with Nico Rosberg - 2016 Formula One champion - in a video advert for the German State Railways' (Deutsche Bahn) high speed train services.
-The backing music was Pop's song 'The Passenger'.
+In 2021 Pop appeared with Nico Rosberg – 2016 Formula One champion – in a video advert for the German State Railways' (Deutsche Bahn) high-speed train services.
+The backing music was Pop's song "The Passenger".
+Pop also participated in the Detroit City FC public investment fund, contributing $1,000 to the club.

-Pop's music has also appeared in the soundtracks to the films Dogs in Space and He Died with a Felafel in his Hand.

 Biopic

-The Passenger was the putative name for a biographical film about Pop's early career with the Stooges.
+The Passenger was, as of 2007, the putative name for a biographical film about Pop's early career with the Stooges.
 The film was to be directed by Nick Gomez and Elijah Wood was to play Pop.

 Pop liked the script but refused to take part in the film.
 He said:

 He also called Wood "a very poised and talented actor".

 The project appears to have been shelved.

 Classical scholarship

-In 1995, an established journal of classical scholarship, Classics Ireland, published Pop's reflections on the applicability of Edward Gibbon's Decline and Fall of the Roman Empire to the modern world in a short article, "Caesar Lives" (Vol. 2, 1995).
-Pop also relates how reading Gibbon while on tour in the Southern United States inspired him to a spontaneous soliloquy he called "Caesar".
+In 1995, a journal of classical scholarship, Classics Ireland, published Pop's reflections on the applicability of Edward Gibbon's Decline and Fall of the Roman Empire to the modern world in a short article, "Caesar Lives" (Vol. 2, 1995).
+Pop also relates how reading Gibbon while on tour in the Southern United States inspired him to a spontaneous soliloquy he called "Caesar", which was included on his 1993 album American Caesar.